jayminwest/SwarmLearning/README.md

 #### Organizer

 - **File:** `agents/organizer.py`
-- **Role:** Structures and categorizes the user's Zettelkasten markdown notes.
+- **Role:** Structures and categorizes the user's Zettelkasten Markdown notes.
 - **Responsibilities:**
   - Manages unique IDs for notes.
   - Links related notes.
   - Handles tags from the "3 - Tags" directory.
   - Assigns notes to appropriate folders based on content.

 **Key Features:**
 - Accesses and creates note files using functions like `read_note_file` and `create_note_file`.
 - Familiar with all directories within the `Notes` folder to ensure proper categorization.